Adelaide Leavy

 Adelaide Leavy later worked as Addie Passen (May 29, 1913 – March 18, 1999) was a pioneering American photojournalist and one of the few women photographers who participated in sports photography beginning in the 1940s.
 She was one of the first women admitted to the National Press Photographers Association in 1945.
 Transitioning to studio work, she worked with cosmetic firms, models, and developed a reputation doing reference photographs for illustrators.

 Early life and education

-Adelaide Neuberger was born on May 29, 1913, in Chicago, Illinois to Rose (née Kingsbaker) and Carl Neuberger.
+Adelaide Neuburger was born on May 29, 1913, in Chicago, Illinois to Rose (née Kingsbaker) and Carl Neuburger.
 She studied math between 1930 and 1932 at the University of Wisconsin and then continued her studies at Columbia Business School in New York City.
 After graduating in 1935, she took courses in photography.
 In 1937, Neuberger married Richard B. Leavy of Boston, who was serving in the United States Army Coast Artillery Corps.

 Career

 During World War II many of the male photographers working in the press went overseas, opening opportunities for women to enter the field.

 Leavy began working as a photographer in 1941, while she was in the American Women's Voluntary Services.
 She quickly was promoted to head their darkroom services.
 She was hired by ACME Newspictures in 1943, one month after she left the Voluntary Service.
 The following year, she was featured in an advertisement for DuBarry Cosmetics that appeared in Life Magazine.